Corpus Christi Water Quality at a Glance

 - Testing Scope: Corpus Christi conducts over 70,000 water quality tests annually, with enhanced monitoring for disinfection byproducts, corrosion indicators, and microbial parameters through a comprehensive sampling network.

-- Compliance Status: Corpus Christi’s water meets all federal and state drinking water standards, maintaining full compliance with EPA and Texas Commission on Environmental Quality (TCEQ) regulations.
+- Compliance Status: Corpus Christi’s water meets all federal and state drinking water standards, maintaining full compliance with EPA and Texas Commission on Environmental Quality (TCEQ) regulations and earning Superior Public Water System designation.

 Surface Water Supply

-- Nueces River System: Primary source (approximately 70% of supply) including Lake Corpus Christi and Choke Canyon Reservoir, providing 85 billion gallons of storage capacity.
+- Nueces River System: Primary source (approximately 50% of current supply during drought) including Lake Corpus Christi and Choke Canyon Reservoir, providing 85 billion gallons of storage capacity but currently at only 17.4% combined capacity.

-- Mary Rhodes Pipeline: Supplemental source (approximately 30% of supply) delivering Colorado River water from Lake Texana, with a recently completed Phase 2 extension increasing reliability.
+- Mary Rhodes Pipeline: Critical source (approximately 50% of current supply) delivering Colorado River water from Lake Texana, recently upgraded to maximum capacity of 72-79 million gallons per day, with a 101-mile Phase I and 42-mile Phase II extension.

-- Drought Contingency: Comprehensive five-stage drought response plan with specific triggers based on combined reservoir levels, protecting water supplies during extended dry periods.
+- Drought Contingency: Comprehensive five-stage drought response plan with specific triggers based on combined reservoir levels, currently operating under Stage 3 restrictions due to severe drought conditions.

 Treatment Excellence

 - O.N.
-Stevens Water Treatment Plant: Recently upgraded facility utilizing coagulation, sedimentation, filtration, and disinfection, with capacity to treat 167 million gallons per day.
+Stevens Water Treatment Plant: Recently upgraded facility utilizing coagulation, sedimentation, filtration, and disinfection, with current capacity of 167 million gallons per day and planned expansion to approximately 200 million gallons per day.

 - Enhanced Disinfection: Primary chloramine disinfection with periodic free chlorine conversion maintenance periods to ensure distribution system integrity and biofilm control.